WordPress plugin which uses the parent/child relationship of your pages or categories to generate menus based on the current section of your site.

 This works the same way for categories.
 By selecting the Advanced Sidebar Categories Menu widget you can have the same parent and child generated menus for your categories.
 Any categories the widget is on will automatically generate the menu.
 You may optionally select to have the categories show up on your single posts as well.

 Once this plugin is installed and activated you will find two widgets available for use within your sidebars or page builders.
 “Advanced Sidebar Pages Menu” and “Advanced Sidebar Categories Menu”.

 As the names suggest, use the Pages widget to generate menus using your page hierarchy and the Categories widget to generate menus using your category hierarchy.

-Both widgets are smart enough to only display when there are available menu items.
+Both widgets are smart enough to only display when the widget has available menu items to generate.